Skip to main content

 IWSG December - If you can't say anything nice...

 This is my Insecure Writers Support Group post for December 2023.
 Alex's awesome co-hosts this month are: C. Lee McKenzie, JQ Rose, Jennifer Lane, and Jacqui Murray!
 Please stop by their blogs and say thank you . 💻💻💻💻💻 December 6 question: Book reviews are for the readers.
 When you leave a book reviews do you review for the Reader or the Author?
 Is it about what you liked and enjoyed about your reading experience, or do you critique the author?
 This one is complicated.
 Not only has my perspective changed, but being honest is going to reveal a side of me I'd rather not.
 I became a voracious reader before I became a writer.
-I began leaving reviews that praised stories I enjoyed, but I wasn't shy about saying what I didn't like, if one didn't meet my expectations.
+I began leaving reviews that praised stories I enjoyed, but I wasn't shy about saying what I didn't like if one didn't meet my expectations.
 As I learned more about fiction writing - about what authors *should* be doing - my negative reviews turned harsh.
 Too harsh.
 When I finally published, that created a huge dilemma.
-Not o
+Not on